ryan4yin/nixos-licheepi4a/Debug.md

 When the system fails to boot, you can check the boot logs through pins of UART0.

-First, connect the USB to TTL cable to the UART0 interface of the Raspberry Pi 4A.
+First, connect the USB to TTL cable to the UART0 interface of the LicheePi 4A.
 Then, use tools like 'screen' or 'minicom' to read and write to the serial port device.

 ```shell
 › ls /dev/ttyUSB0